-This week I had the joy of working in the garden, hand in glove with one of my son’s.
+This week, I enjoyed working in the garden, hand in glove with one of my son’s.
 Our main task was to mulch the garden in preparation for the hot, dry summer ahead.
 It was wonderful to spend time gardening closely with someone else and even more special when it is family, and you work so well together.
 Gardening for me has been, up until now, a solitary experience, so sometimes my tasks seem to take forever to accomplish.
 We spent three days in the garden and achieved a great deal in a short time.
-The roses are now mulched with wet layers of newspaper to fight the growth of weeds and a thick layer of compost spread over the top to hopefully help retain the much needed moisture.
+The roses are now mulched with wet layers of newspaper to fight the growth of weeds and a thick layer of compost spread over the top to help retain the much-needed moisture.

 Five Good Reasons to Mulch the Garden

 1.Water conservation is the main reason we mulch garden beds so the top soil does not dry out too fast, and moisture stays within the soil longer.

 2. For the prevention of weeds and reduce the germination of weed seeds.
 This is not just for the look of a well-weeded garden but because plants will not have to compete for moisture and nutrients from the soil if the weeds are kept at bay.